MatiasDevop/Resources-NetCore-Api/README.md

 # Resources-NetCore-Api
-Creating API with swagger, Test Integration using Asp.Net Core 3, SQL server as well as Clean Code
+Creating API with swagger, Test Integration using Asp.Net Core 5 , SQL server as well as Clean Code best practices